 Look for the chat bubble icon in the lower right corner of every Library web site page!

-David Dunham - for questions relating to information literacy instruction options during online course time.
+David Dunham - for questions relating to information literacy instruction options during online course time and copyright questions.

 Jan King - for questions relating to circulation, renewals, due dates, etc.

-Shawn Denny - for questions regarding off-campus access to online Library resources.
+Shawn Denny - for questions regarding off-campus access to online Library resources and Interlibrary Loan.

 There are likely questions you may have that are not addressed here.
 Please email firstname.lastname@example.org or contact one of the library personnel listed above so that we can find a solution or answer to your question.